Skip to Content

 Most Costa Rican women are incredibly affectionate.
 If a girl is interested, she'll approach you and let her intentions be known.

-If you want to get to know a Costa Rican woman better, you must spend at least one night wooing her before you have a chance to get a phone number.
+If you want to get to know a Costa Rican woman better, you must spend at least one night wooing her before getting a phone number.

 It's not uncommon to see Costa Rican women greeting their coworkers with a cheek kiss or innocently flirting with men.

-The culture in Costa Rica is a lot more affectionate than that of the United States.
+Costa Rica's culture is much more affectionate than the United States.
 Beware, flirting is not a green light for serious physical contact.
 The Costa Rican woman will be clear about what she wants from a man.

 Cheating is common in Costa Rica – among men and women.